systelab/seed-dotnet/seed_dotnet/Readme.md

 # seed-dotnet — Seed for .NET Systelab projects

-In this document described how is organized the .Net Core Web API seed
+This document described how is organized the .Net Core Web API seed

 ## Startup file